-This Policy is established according to the Ontario Management Board of Cabinet's Broader Public Sector (BPS) Procurement Directive, 2011 that is applicable to Peel CAS as one of the designated broader public sector organizations under section 12 of the Broader Public Sector Accountability Act, 2010, S.O.
-2010, c.
-25. As of 2019, Interim Measures have been implemented that specifically apply to procurements valued over \$100,000, but not to procurements for construction work.
+This Policy is established according to the Ontario Management Board of Cabinet's Broader Public Sector (BPS) Procurement Directive, April 2024.
+Peel CAS, as one of the designated broader public sector organizations under section 12 of the Broader Public Sector Accountability Act, 2010, is required to follow the updated procurement guidelines.
 The purpose of the Policy is:

-- To ensure that publicly funded goods and services, including construction, consulting services, and information technology are acquired by Peel Children's Aid (Peel CAS) through a process that is open, fair, and transparent; - To outline responsibilities of Peel CAS throughout each stage of the procurement process; and - To ensure that procurement processes are managed consistently in Peel CAS.
+- To ensure that publicly funded goods and services, including construction, consulting services, and information technology are acquired by Peel Children's Aid (Peel CAS) through an open, fair, and transparent process; - Define the responsibilities of Peel CAS in each stage of the procurement process. - Ensure that procurement is managed in compliance with the BPS Procurement Directive 2024 and best practices.